Christian Walker

 Christian Walker: The Profane and the Poignant surveys the work of artist, critic, and curator Christian Walker (1953–2003).
 Walker was a path-making photographer who made compelling and experimental work about queer sexuality, race, and their intersections from the mid-1970s to the mid-1990s.
 In the mid-1980s, his artistic practice shifted from documentary photography and portraiture to alternative photographic processes involving multiple exposures, archival appropriation, and the integration of paint and nontraditional materials.

-Contextualizing Walker within his artistic and activist communities in Boston and Atlanta, this exhibition brings together his photographs, critical writings, and curatorial projects for the first time.
-This exhibition has been organized by the Leslie-Lohman Museum of Art in New York City, and is presented at Atlanta Contemporary under the curatorial guidance of independent curators Jackson Davidow, PhD and Noam Parness.
+This exhibition has been organized by the Leslie-Lohman Museum of Art in New York City and is presented at Atlanta Contemporary under the curatorial guidance of independent curators Jackson Davidow and Noam Parness.

 Bios